Edit Blog Post

 with on some sites really deep sections and interesting coves perfect hide out place for turtles, blue sting ray and lion fish.
 Down you go, and for the amateur of deep diving this is the right place to come (from 50 to 200 meters in some area)!

-The main course is thegentle drifting along the wall
+is thegentle drifting along the wall

 with school of colorful pyramid butterfly fish, black damsels, neon fish and bat fish which are pretty much everywhere you look with from time to time a school of jacks, a giant bumphead or a grey reef shark passing by.